EDGENortheastern/dan-m-dec22/README.md

 I have used jest to run unit tests on my code.
 Unit testing ensures that all code meets quality standards before it's deployed.
 This ensures a reliable engineering environment where quality is paramount.
 Over the course of the product development life cycle, unit testing saves time and money, and helps developers write better code, more efficiently.

-Please see below for all the unit tests passing.
+Please see below for all the unit tests and code coverage tests passing.

 ![passed tests screenshot](https://user-images.githubusercontent.com/120668199/210021982-6e7156cf-0ac6-4c48-9202-748561007048.PNG)